Whiteknight/CastIron/docs/mapping.md

 * `ulong`
 * `ushort`

-CastIron can typically convert almost all raw column values to any of the above primitive types so long as the data formats are convertible.
+CastIron can typically convert most of the raw column values to any of the above primitive types so long as the data formats are compatible.

 ## `AsEnumerable<T>()`